luyadev/luya/docs/guide/app-themes.md

 ## Example theme config

-In our example we make a *blue theme* which inherit from the default *@app/themes/blank*.
+In our example we make a *blue theme* which inherit from the theme *@app/themes/blank*.

 The *blank* theme (base)